 - US English: Dune II: The Building of a Dynasty

 - UK English: Dune II: Battle for Arrakis

 - SEGA Saturn release: Dune: Battle for Arrakis

 Find out more?

-We have collected all the information and pictures to date regarding the game, and you can look at it all by browsing the menu to the left.
+You can look at it all by browsing the menu to the right.